balparda/fapfavorites/README.md

 saving them to disk instead of saving them as blobs.
 It will create a simple database file that, if kept in the directory, will avoid having to do repeated work for known images.
-(You can disable the database file creation with the `--no-db` option.)
+(You can disable the database file creation with the `--no-db` option, but there really is no need to, as the file is typically tiny: _much less than 0.02%_ of the size of the downloaded images and usually less than 1Mb.)
 If you use the database you will save a lot of time for repeated uses or if your connection is broken.
 The system will remember the images you have (and skip them) and will remember the pages that